AD-lite24/aruco_in_gazebo/README.md

 As you move the checkerboard around you will see three bars on the calibration sidebar increase in length.
 When the CALIBRATE button lights, you have enough data for calibration and can click CALIBRATE to see the results.

-After the calibration is complete you will see the calibration results in the terminal and the calibrated image in the calibration window
+After the calibration is complete you will see the calibration results in the terminal and the calibrated image in the calibration window and the save and commit buttons light up.

+Press the save button to see the result.
+Data is saved to “/tmp/calibrationdata.tar.gz”

+To use the the calibration file unzip the calibration.tar.gz `tar -xvf calibration.tar.gz`

+In the folder images used for calibration are available and also “ost.yaml” and “ost.txt”.
+You can use the yaml file which contains the calibration parameters as directed by the camera driver.